jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ValidName = Annotated[str, Len(3, 10)]
 ```

-Some usefull builtin validators are listed below.
+Some useful builtin validators are listed below.
 For annotated-types package, please check its [repository][4] for more.

 * String constraints
     * `min_length`